blankenshipd001/track-my-stuff/README.md

 ## Testing
 To run tests you can either run `npm run test` to run all tests or if working on them you can run `npm run test:watch` to have them run with every change int he window

-Currently tests are being added to the `__tests__` folder however this can be changed in the future if we decide.

 ### NOTES / TODOs

  - CSS Fonts